coditech0926/truffle-exercises-js/ExampleToken/README.md

 geth --rinkeby --light --rpc --rpcapi db,eth,net,web3,personal --unlock="0xd0d1baa48924550cd7c90fe8f959bbfade473fa4"
 ```

 You will be asked to provide the password for your account.
+Remember to replace my account.

 As the client starts synchronizing again, in your console (another opened terminal), check that your account has indeed got enough balance.